Introduction

 Use of AI and Machine Learning in Predictive Maintenance

 Predictive Maintenance has modernized its methods.
 Nowadays, artificial intelligence is the primary pillar of this method.
 As previously said, predictive Maintenance is based on data received from sensors that record vital metrics about a machine in real time; the challenge of estimating uptime is represented in many ways using different methodologies.
 For example, some systems treat fault prediction as a classification issue, while others try to reduce the mean error between projected and actual uptimes.
-AI generally enables predictive maintenance systems to simulate human-like capabilities, infer a malfunction, and alert your maintenance experts to potential problems.
+AI generally enables predictive maintenance software systems to simulate human-like capabilities, infer a malfunction, and alert your maintenance experts to potential problems.

 Predictive Maintenance requires little more than an informal mathematical computation on when machine conditions need repair or replacement so that maintenance may be conducted precisely when and how it is most efficient.
 However, machine learning eliminates most guessing and allows plant managers to focus on other responsibilities.
 Machine Learning enables you to perform automatic data processing on a sample dataset or your own.
 The ML model identifies possible equipment problems and recommends the next steps.